-Nicola Mining Inc. (the "Company" or "Nicola"), is a junior exploration company that is engaged in the business of identification, acquisition, and exploration of mineral property interests together with custom milling operations at its mill located in Merritt, B.C. (the "Merritt Mill").
+Nicola Mining Inc. (the "Company" or "Nicola") is a junior exploration company that is engaged in the business of identification, acquisition, and exploration of mineral property interests together with custom milling operations at its mill located in Merritt, B.C. (the "Merritt Mill").
 The Company's head office is located at 3329 Aberdeen Road, Lower Nicola, B.C.
 Nicola is a publicly listed company incorporated under the Business Corporations Act (British Columbia).
-The Company's common shares are listed on the TSX Venture Exchange (the "TSX-V") under the symbol "NIM.V."
+The Company's common shares are listed on the TSX Venture Exchange (the "TSX-V") under the symbol "NIM.V" and on OTCQB operated by the OTC Markets Group Inc. under the ticker "HUSIF".

-As at June 30, 2021, the Company had an accumulated deficit of \$92,283,846 (December 31, 2020 - \$89,860,365) and working capital of \$661,497 (December 31, 2020 - \$151,533).
-In order to continue operations, the Company will be required to raise funds through the issuance of equity or and or debt, be successful recommencing operations at the Treasure Mountain project ("Treasure Mountain Property") and/or Merritt Mill ("Merritt Mill"), together with ongoing exploration programs at its New Craigmont property ("New Craigmont Property").
+As at December 31, 2021, the Company had an accumulated deficit of \$93,265,600 (December 31, 2020 - \$89,860,365) and working capital deficiency of \$5,272,297 (December 31, 2020 - \$151,533 - surplus).
+To continue operations, the Company will be required to raise funds through the issuance of equity or and or debt, be successful recommencing operations at the Treasure Mountain project ("Treasure Mountain Property") and/or Merritt Mill ("Merritt Mill"), together with ongoing exploration programs at its New Craigmont property ("New Craigmont Property").
 These factors represent a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Realization values may be substantially different from carrying values as shown and the Company's consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.